Volunteer Teaching Abroad Programs

 Sports Education

-Most volunteers in this field will be working with children at a school to organizing sporting events or teach new sports.
+Most volunteers in this field will be working with children at a school to organize sporting events or teach new sports.
 Playing soccer is popular around the world, and some programs will have you volunteer to organize matches.

 Other programs will want you to teach new sports to the students you’ll be working with.
 Make sure to check out various programs to see if they want you to teach a new sport or teach other subjects as well, including science, math, or English, or whether they require teaching certification, as some programs will.